-2. The consumption goods market opens.
-Households allocate their total wealth to consumption and savings and buy goods from a fixed number of randomly picked firms.
+- 2. The consumption goods market opens.
+Households allocate their total wealth to consumption and savings, visit randomly a given number of firms and from them buy the cheapest goods.
 Firms collect revenues.
-The consumption goods market closes.

-3. After markets close, all agents update their balance sheets.
+The consumption goods market closes. - 3.
+After markets close, all agents update their balance sheets.
 Firms pay interests and principal to the bank.
 Firms that cannot validate their debt commitments go bankrupt and are replaced by an equal number of new firms.
 In case of bankruptcies, the bank registers a bad debt.